best places to retire in the united states

 Climate: The Retirement Factor People Underestimate Until They Experience It

-The best places to live and retire in us tend to share one thing: a climate that lets you stay active and outdoors as much as you want to be.
+Climate is not a soft factor.
+It directly affects your health, your activity level, your mood, and how much you actually leave the house.
+The best places to retire in the US tend to share one thing: a climate that lets you stay active and outdoors as much as you want to be.

 Florida trades mild for warm and gets away with it because of the lifestyle it enables.
 Boating, golf, outdoor recreation, beach walks in January — for retirees who want an active outdoor life, Florida’s climate is a genuine asset.
 The summer humidity takes adjustment, but most long-term Florida retirees will tell you it is a fair trade.